-The working group recommended 1) that courts make efforts to reduce the number of unused jurors and proposed such guidelines, 2) standardizing jury summoning procedures throughout the state, 3) improving juror outreach efforts, 4) identifying effective sanctions procedures, 5) improving juror usage data collection, 6) and increasing the juror per diem.
+The working group recommends (1) proposing guidelines to reduce the number of unused jurors, (2) standardizing jury summoning procedures throughout the state, (3) improving juror outreach efforts, (4) identifying effective sanctions procedures, (5) improving juror usage data collection, and (6) increasing the juror per diem.

+Concurrently with the activities of the Joint Working Group on Jury Panel Size, Sanctions, and Training, the Steering Committee for Jury Rule Proposals is established to provide guidance in developing California Rules of Court pertaining to juries in the courtroom during a jury trial.

+December 2006

-- 2005: Concurrently with the activities of the Joint Working Group on Jury Panel Size, Sanctions and Training, the Steering Committee for Jury Rule Proposals is established to provide guidance in developing California Rules of Court pertaining to juries in the courtroom during a jury trial. - December 2006: Rules 2.1031, 2.1032, 2.1033, 2.1034, 2.1035, and 2.1036 are adopted by the Judicial Council. - November 2007: Joint Working Group on Jury Administration was created by CEAC and the TCPJAC to continue the work of the Joint Working Group on Jury Panel Size, Sanctions and Training and the Model Juror Summons Implementation Working Group to pursue innovative strategies for improving the administration of the state's jury system. - 2007: Judicial Council adopts rule 2.1031, Juror Note-taking.
+Rules 2.1031, 2.1032, 2.1033, 2.1034, 2.1035, and 2.1036 are adopted by the Judicial Council.

+The Joint Working Group on Jury Administration is created by CEAC and TCPJAC to continue the work of the Joint Working Group on Jury Panel Size, Sanctions, and Training and the Model Juror Summons Implementation Working Group to pursue innovative strategies for improving the administration of the state's jury system.

+Rule 2.1031, Juror Note-Taking, takes effect.
 Jurors are permitted to take written notes in all civil and criminal trials.
-At the beginning of a trial, a trial judge must inform jurors that they may take written notes during the trial.
-The court must provide materials suitable for this purpose. - 2007: Judicial Council adopts rule 2.1033, Juror Questions.
+At the beginning of a trial, a judge must inform jurors that they may take written notes during the trial.
+The court must provide materials suitable for this purpose.

+Rule 2.1033, Juror Questions, takes effect.
 A trial judge should allow jurors to submit written questions directed to witnesses.
-An opportunity must be given to counsel to object to such questions out of the presence of the jury. - 2009: Jury sanctions report sent to the California Legislature, outlining the changes in response rates to juror summons due to the implementation of sanctions, as well as how often sanctions occurred, how much money was imposed versus received by the court in sanctions, and effective sanctions have been.
-The report recommended changes to statute in order to accomplish its stated objectives of increasing juror participation among the courts. - 2011: The Expedited Jury Trials Act (effective January 1, 2011), establishes an alternative, streamlined method for handling civil actions to promote the speedy and economic resolution of cases and to conserve judicial resources.
+Counsel must be given an opportunity to object to such questions out of the presence of the jury.

+A jury sanctions report is sent to the Legislature outlining the changes in response rates to juror summons due to the implementation of sanctions, as well as how often sanctions occurred, how much money was imposed versus received by the court in sanctions, and how effective sanctions have been.
+The report recommends changes to statute to accomplish its stated objectives of increasing juror participation among the courts.

+The Expedited Jury Trials Act, effective January 1, 2011, establishes an alternative, streamlined method for handling civil actions to promote the speedy and economic resolution of cases and conserve judicial resources.

 An expedited jury trial is heard by a smaller jury, and the goal is to complete the trial in one day.
 Participation is voluntary.
-The decision of the jury is binding on the parties, and appeals and post-trial motions are strictly limited.
-A key feature of the expedited jury trial model is its flexibility, which allows the parties to enter into agreements governing the rules of procedure, including the manner and method of presenting evidence and high/low agreements on damages.
+The decision of the jury is binding on the parties, and appeals and posttrial motions are strictly limited.
+A key feature of the expedited jury trial model is its flexibility, which allows the parties to enter into agreements governing the rules of procedure, including the manner and method of presenting evidence and high-low agreements on damages.
 The scheduling of expedited jury trials and the assignment of judicial officers are left to each superior court.
-See the California Rules of Court, Title 3, Division 15, Chapter 4.5, Articles 1 through 4, for rules adopted by the Judicial Council regarding expedited jury trials.
+See California Rules of Court, title 3, division 15, chapter 4.5, articles 1 through 4 for rules adopted by the Judicial Council regarding expedited jury trials.